dodo-diiid/openshift-cartridge-nginx-php7/README.md

 The web root directory is `public/`.
 Make changes to your website there, then commit and push.

 ## PECL
-To install/uninstall pecl extension just run ssh to your application and run `php-pecl install <name> <ver>` command
+To install/uninstall pecl extension just run ssh to your application and run `php-pecl install <name> <ver>`
 <br />
 Example :
 ```